 - A person who calls you posing as a figure from a reputable institution and requests your MFA authentication as part of a company process

 All unsolicited MFA prompts, calls, texts, and emails should always be handled carefully to ensure no one is accessing your personal information.
 If you have been MFA bombed, turn off your notifications to whichever authentication method you use, change your password as soon as possible, and get help at the UWM Help Desk.

 If you believe you have been MFA Bombed on a UWM-affiliated account, contact the UWM Help Desk through the following webpage: Getting Help

-Microsoft 365, also known as Office 365, is a collection of applications offered by Microsoft - these applications include: Calendar, Delve, Excel, Forms, Lists, OneDrive, OneNote, Outlook, People, Power Apps, Power Automate, PowerPoint, SharePoint, Stream, Sway, Teams, To Do, Visio, Whiteboard, and Word.
+Microsoft 365, is a collection of applications offered by Microsoft and include: Bookings, Calendar, Delve, Excel, Forms, Lists, OneDrive, OneNote, Outlook, People, Planner, Power Apps, Power Automate, PowerPoint, Project, SharePoint, Stream, Sway, Teams, To Do, Visio, Whiteboard, and Word.